 According to a recent study from AT&T, 60% of C-level executives feel that the security solutions already in place are keeping them safe.
 But only 29% of IT security staff feel the same sense of security.

-It’s time to pay for healthcare leaders to pay attention … or pay the price.
+It’s time for healthcare leaders to pay attention … or pay the price.
 CSO quotes the average cost of a single ransomware attack is $5 million.
 The reputation risk is even greater.
 Aetna’s Health Ambitions Study, showed that healthcare consumers prioritized data security even over cost of care.

 AT&T provides edge-to-edge technologies that help healthcare organizations orchestrate the transformation from healthcare to human care.